 Here's how I used acupressure to prepare for childbirth starting at 38 weeks gestation

 In the following, I would like to share with you which exercises have helped me personally the most.
-For tips that are less specific to an individual person, you can also take a look at our article Acupressure and pregnancy , which deals with the topic in more general terms and summarizes a few specific ideas for acupressure points during pregnancy and childbirth.
+For tips that are less personalized, you can also read the article Acupressure and pregnancy which takes a more general look at the topic and summarizes a few specific ideas for acupressure points during pregnancy and birth.

 Calf relaxation: support the bladder and relieve cramps

-Towards the end of my pregnancy, it was not uncommon for my bladder to press hard, because there was a lot of weight on it.
-Since I knew that calf cramps and a tense bladder favor each other, I decided to let the bladder be a bladder and try to release all tension through the calves.
+Towards the end of my pregnancy, my bladder was often very tight because there was a lot of weight on it.
+As I knew that calf cramps and a tight bladder are mutually beneficial, I decided to let the bladder be a bladder and try to release all the tension in my calves.

 Neck pillow for loose muscles to evening & morning

-To counteract this, I leaned my neck against the neck pillow for about 5 minutes every morning and evening, sometimes longer.
+To counteract this, I leaned my neck against the neck pillow every morning and evening for about 5 minutes, sometimes longer. neck pillow.
 The advantage is that this not only relaxed my neck, but also my jaw muscles, which can be very helpful for the birth.
-It is not without reason that an often-heard midwife tip is: loose at the top = loose at the bottom!
+It is not without reason that an often-heard midwife tip is: loose at the top = loose at the bottom.

-Even with the neck pillow, I sometimes modified the exercise for me so that I performed an active massage by gently turning or rocking my head back and forth.
-This is really pleasant, especially after a long day, and it helped me a lot because I was still physically very active until the end of my pregnancy and I worked a lot in the garden.
+Even with the neck pillow, I sometimes modified the exercise for myself so that I performed an active massage by gently turning or rocking my head back and forth.
+This is really pleasant, especially after a long day, and helped me a lot as I was still very physically active until the end of my pregnancy and worked a lot in the garden.

 Initially without a mat, but with my hands, I also supported my pelvis and rump daily with pleasant pressure.
 For this I placed my hands, as you can see in the picture, so that my thumbs could press into the soft upper tissue of my gluteal muscles as well as further up on the hip and pelvic bones.